adamtilson/ense271/lab-4/lab-doc.md

 ## Lightboxes for the location page

 The last thing we are going to do is add some Lightboxes to the location page.
-Lightboxes dim the screen and slow some content highlighted in a popup.
+Lightboxes dim the screen and show some content highlighted in a popup.
 We will allow the user to click on the text at various points in the page, and have a pop-up appear with more information.

 Move the location page near the four lightboxes, and wire the links together with the following settings...